-It’s the end of July and it’s also that time of year for back to School.
-Pretty soon we all will be thinking about homework, after-school activities and other fall events.
-Here’s some tips to keep you on track during the coming school year.
+It’s July, which means it’s time for back to school.
+Pretty soon we all will be thinking about homework, after-school activities, and other fall events.
+Here are some tips to keep you on track during the coming school year.

 Have a Budget: Before you go out shopping know how much you want to spend.
 If you are not sure of the cost, check your newspaper and flyers that come in the mail as many are advertising their back to school sales.
 Want to stick to your budgeted amount?
 One ‘trick’ to consider is to take cash with you when shop instead of taking credit or debit cards.
 When you run out, you’re done.